EPCCed/safe-docs/docs/safe-for-users.md

 1. [Login to SAFE](#login)
 2. Go to the Menu *Your details* and select *Disable 2 factor authentication.*

+If you have lost access to your authentication app and are unable to log in to SAFE, please contact the [service desk](mailto:support@archer2.ac.uk) who will be able to assist.

 ### <h3 id="details"></a> How to change your personal details on SAFE

 1. [Login to SAFE](#login)